Trafair, a success story with emission detectors

 The relationship between traffic and air quality has become apparent during the confinement.
 As we pointed out when we analysed the consequences of the health crisis on air quality, as mobility was restricted, pollution decreased.

 However, it is the numerous studies that are being carried out that are raising the alarm.
 For example, recent research from the University of California, Davis, indicates that living next to a road that supports a high density of traffic could contribute to the development of neurological disorders.
-And other research from George Mason University points out that exposure to emissions during peak hours, even inside cars, could pose a risk to vulnerable groups such as pregnant women.
+Other research from George Mason University points out that exposure to emissions during peak hours, even inside cars, could pose a risk to vulnerable groups such as pregnant women.

 In short, traffic greatly affects the air quality experienced by city dwellers.
 Knowing how it evolves throughout the day and the influence of meteorology on the dispersion of pollution is key to developing predictive models that can activate warning protocols in advance.
 Emission detectors with the best cost/efficiency ratio are proving their usefulness for this type of task.
 Sometimes, they even come with a prize under the arm.

-Want to know more about our solución Smart Environment solution?
+Want to know more about our solution?

 Categories